Anchorage, Alaska: History

 Alaska became an organized incorporated United States territory in 1912.
 Anchorage, unlike every other large town in Alaska south of the Brooks Range, was neither a fishing nor mining camp.
-The area surrounding Anchorage lacks significant economic metal minerals.
+The area surrounding Anchorage lacks significant economic metal ores.
 A number of Dena'ina settlements existed along Knik Arm for years.
 By 1911 the families of J. D. "Bud" Whitney and Jim St. Clair lived at the mouth of Ship Creek and were joined there by a young forest ranger, Jack Brown, and his bride, Nellie, in 1912.

 The city grew from its happenstance choice as a site for railroad construction to begin in 1914.
 The waters near Ship Creek were deep enough for barges and small ships to dock, and under the direction of Frederick Mears, it became a railroad-construction port for the Alaska Engineering Commission.
 The area near the mouth of Ship Creek, where the railroad headquarters was, quickly became a tent city.
 Anchorage formed at a time when proponents of Prohibition were gaining traction, and as part of an effort to stem the flow of the alcohol trade, at the direction of President Woodrow Wilson and with the symmetry of the US Army, a town site was mapped out on higher ground to the south of the tent city, with the condition that a person's land could be repossessed if caught breaking the alcohol laws.
 Anchorage has been noted in the years since for its order and rigidity compared with other Alaska town sites.
 In 1915, territorial governor John Franklin Alexander Strong encouraged residents to change the city's name to one that had "more significance and local associations".
 In the summer of that year, residents held a vote to change the city's name; a plurality favored the name "Alaska City", but the territorial government ultimately declined to change the city's name.
 Anchorage was incorporated on November 23, 1920.